 It’s not a comprehensive account of ADHD, and it’s not meant to deny that some kids suffer from important attention or hyperactivity problems.
 If you think your child might have ADHD, you should discuss your concerns with a physician.

-But the following account provides an overview of the reasons why parents should exercise a healthy skepticism when it comes to diagnosing and medicating children for ADHD.
-Particularly when children are young.
+But the following account provides an overview of the reasons why parents should exercise a healthy skepticism when it comes to diagnosing and medicating young children for ADHD.

 Attention deficit disorder, or ADHD, has been defined as “the co-existence of attentional problems and hyperactivity.”